Phengar/Projet2_1A_info/README.md

 the code should run flawlessly on Linux systems.
 Having the Python 3 interpreter is not mandatory as `.csv` files are yet formatted.
 Nonetheless you can still try this script out on un-formatted data stored in `./*.csv.bak` files.
+Furthermore, if you would like to try the Python script used to render the whole graph vizualisation, make sure to have *numpy*, *matplotlib*, *scipy*, *networkx* and *pandas* modules installed.
+Please note that a vizualisation is already enclosed in ./stats directory.

 + 🛠️ **Compiling** :
       `make`